dawgcodes/Midjourney/README.md

 # Midjourney
- A Discord Bot that can generate text based on a given prompt using [Replicate](https://replicate.com/)
+Midjourney is a versatile Discord bot that now also offers text-to-text capabilities through its integration with Google Gemini, an advanced text generation model platform.
+It automatically responds to specific commands on Discord, generating text or images based on the nature of users' requests.

 ## Installation